-A reward chart is an excellent way of using incentives to encourage your child to behave well.
 Make sure that your child is present with you as you make the reward chart.
-It will help him have a better understanding of how it works.
-Every child has his good and bad habits.
-The key is to encourage the good habits and discourage the bad ones.
-This means that you need to have these behaviors in mind.
-For example, if your child doesn’t like eating their food, then you can list this as negative behavior, and then the positive behavior would be eating their food.
+It will help them have a better understanding of how it works.
+Every child has good and bad habits.
+The key is to encourage good habits and discourage bad ones.
+You can find lots of reward charts online or create your own!

 Let Your Child Choose Some Incentives

-It is normal to worry that using incentives to promote good behavior will make your child grow up into adults who don’t do good if they’re no rewards.
+It is normal to worry that using incentives to promote good behavior will make your children grow up into adults who don’t do tasks if they’re no rewards.
 However, psychologists say that using incentives leads to repeated practice.
-When your child shares his toys, cleans his room and is kind to people over and over, these behaviors may become natural to them over time.
+Regularly praising and encouraging good behavior can help children develop a sense of pride and accomplishment.
+When your child shares their toys, cleans their room, and is kind to people over and over, these behaviors may become natural to them over time.